NYPL/metadata-documentation/metadata/record-type.md

     * **Name**: typically the same as the image ID generated during digitization process, but can be manually edited if deemed necessary
     * **Relationship**: a drop-down menu of values that can provide detail about what the capture is or how it relates to the item

-## Converting Between Record Types

-{: .highlight-title }
-> 🚧 Under Construction
->
-> This section is still being developed.
-[Contact us](/metadata-documentation/contact/) with any questions or feedback.

 ## Hierarchy Examples

 ### Standalone Item